The Marriage of Figaro: Act 1

-Cherubino then arrives and, after describing his emerging infatuation with all women, particularly with his "beautiful godmother" the Countess (aria: "Non so più cosa son" – "I don't know anymore what I am"), asks for Susanna's aid with the Count.
-It seems the Count is angry with Cherubino's amorous ways, having discovered him with the gardener's daughter, Barbarina, and plans to punish him.
-Cherubino wants Susanna to ask the Countess to intercede on his behalf.
-When the Count appears, Cherubino hides behind a chair, not wanting to be seen alone with Susanna.
-The Count uses the opportunity of finding Susanna alone to step up his demands for favours from her, and offers to pay money if she will submit to him.
-As Basilio, the music teacher, arrives, the Count, not wanting to be caught alone with Susanna, hides behind the chair.
+Cherubino then arrives and after describing his emerging infatuation with all women, particularly with his "beautiful godmother" the countess, (aria: "Non so più cosa son" – "I don't know anymore what I am") asks for Susanna's aid with the count.
+It seems the count is angry with Cherubino's amorous ways, having discovered him with the gardener's daughter, Barbarina, and plans to punish him.
+Cherubino wants Susanna to ask the countess to intercede on his behalf.
+When the count appears, Cherubino hides behind a chair, not wanting to be seen alone with Susanna.
+The count uses the opportunity of finding Susanna alone to step up his demands for favours from her, and offers to pay money if she will submit to him.
+As Basilio, the music teacher, arrives, the count, not wanting to be caught alone with Susanna, hides behind the chair.
 Cherubino leaves that hiding place just in time, and jumps onto the chair while Susanna scrambles to cover him with a dress.

-When Basilio starts to gossip about Cherubino's obvious attraction to the Countess, the Count angrily leaps from his hiding place (terzetto: "Cosa sento!" – "What do I hear!").
+When Basilio starts to gossip about Cherubino's obvious attraction to the countess, the count angrily leaps from his hiding place (terzetto: "Cosa sento!" – "What do I hear!").
 He disparages the "absent" page's incessant flirting and describes how he caught him with Barbarina under the kitchen table.
-As he lifts the dress from the chair to illustrate how he lifted the tablecloth to expose Cherubino, he finds ... the self same Cherubino!
-The count is furious, but is reminded that the page overheard the Count's advances on Susanna, something that the Count wants to keep from the Countess.
-The young man is ultimately saved from punishment by the entrance of the peasants of the Count's estate, a preemptive attempt by Figaro to commit the Count to a formal gesture symbolizing his promise that Susanna would enter into the marriage unsullied.
-The Count evades Figaro's plan by postponing the gesture.
-The Count says that he forgives Cherubino, but he dispatches him to his own regiment in Seville for army duty, effective immediately.
+As he lifts the dress from the chair to illustrate how he had lifted the tablecloth to find Cherubino with Barbarina, he finds the very same Cherubino in the hiding spot.
+The count is furious, but is reminded that the page overheard the count's advances on Susanna, information that the count wants to keep from the countess.
+The young man is ultimately saved from punishment by the entrance of the peasants of the count's estate, a preemptive attempt by Figaro to make the count commit to a formal gesture symbolising his promise that Susanna would enter into the marriage unsullied.
+The count evades Figaro's plan by postponing the gesture.
+The count says that he forgives Cherubino, but he dispatches him to his own regiment in Seville for army duty, effective immediately.
 Figaro gives Cherubino mocking advice about his new, harsh, military life from which all luxury, and especially women, will be totally excluded (aria: "Non più andrai" – "No more gallivanting").